Zer0CoolX/guacamole-install-rhel-7/README.md

-# Apache Guacamole Installation Script for RHEL/CentOS 7.x and up
+# Apache Guacamole Installation Script for RHEL/CentOS
 ## Introduction
 The `guac-install.sh` script is intended to allow easily installing a complete Apache Guacamole server on RHEL/CentOS 7.x and up.
 The wiki will cover more in-depth what exactly the script includes and how it configures settings.
 Before using the script read all the documentation and review the script (especially the variables).
 Test the script in a test environment/server and ensure it functions exactly as desired before attempting to utilize it on a production system.